Changing Your Life Insurance Policy Or Premiums

 Not all plans are equal because not every insurer links your plan with inflation.
 If you took a life insurance plan out for £100,000 15 years ago, that could and may well be the same today, despite the cost of living increasing dramatically.
 A decade and a half ago, money went further so if your policy isn’t rising in line with inflation, there’s every chance you’re underinsured.

-If you do find yourself to be underinsured, don’t immediately rush to increase your pay-out.
-It may be possible to take out a smaller policy to cover any shortfalls for less than it would cost if you were to adjust an existing policy.
+If you are underinsured, don’t immediately rush to increase your payout.
+It may be possible to take out a more minor policy to cover any shortfalls for less than it would cost if you were to adjust an existing policy.

 When you separate from a partner

-If you had a joint mortgage and have since separated, there’s a good chance that you have a joint life insurance policy in place that’ll need separated too.
+If you had a joint mortgage and have since separated, there’s a good chance that you have a joint life insurance policy that’ll need to be separated, too.
 With all the commotion surrounding the break-up of a long-standing relationship, life insurance will be the last thing on your mind.
-It will need to be sorted out eventually though along with many other financial matters.
+It will need to be sorted out eventually, though, along with many other financial matters.

-In the case of separations, policies cannot be split.
-They can be taken over by one person, in which case the other would be left with no life insurance in place, or it can be cancelled and both people would be without cover.
+Policies cannot be split in the case of separations.
+They can be taken over by one person, in which case the other would be left without life insurance, or they can be cancelled, and both people would be without cover.

 To include child maintenance fees

-Following on from the above about separating, if you have kids there will still be financial support being provided.
-Whatever the amount is, that’s something that needs included in the life insurance policy to ensure that in the event of something happening to the person paying towards the childcare, the income would be covered.
-It can be a lump sum policy, or a decreasing term policy which would expire when the payments would end, probably when the child reaches the age of 18 years old.
+Following on from the above about separating, if you have kids, financial support will still be provided.
+Whatever the amount is, it needs to be included in the life insurance policy to ensure that the income will be covered if something happens to the person paying for childcare.
+It can be a lump sum policy or a decreasing term policy, which would expire when the payments end, probably when the child reaches the age of 18 years old.
 A decreasing term policy doesn’t need to be linked to a mortgage to ensure the home is paid.
 If you have dependents, you can use a decreasing term policy to cover the loss of income should something happen to you or the person providing financial support.

 To cover for inheritance tax bills

-If you took out a policy to cover potential inheritance tax bills a while back, you could find your property is worth a lot more than you valued it at the time you took the policy out.
+If you took out a policy to cover potential inheritance tax bills a while back, you could find your property is worth a lot more than you valued it when you took it out.
 Over the years, you may have accumulated more assets for which could take you over the IHT threshold.
 If that were the case, it may be wise to review your policy to ensure your family will be left with enough money to pay for all the expenses.

 How to Change Your Policy

-Should you discover there are amendments to your life insurance policy required, changes are usually straightforward with your existing provider.
-Simple changes are things like changing the names of a beneficiary, or altering the amount of cover you have.
+If you discover amendments to your life insurance policy are required, changes are usually straightforward with your existing provider.
+Simple changes are things like changing the names of a beneficiary or altering the amount of cover you have.
 What will be more difficult is to change the type of policy.

-What you may find happen is insurers can ask you about your health and it can be like going through an original application process.
-Premiums can rise if there’s health issues identified and also if you’re increasing your level of cover.
+You may find insurers asking you about your health, which can be like going through an original application process.
+Premiums can rise if health issues are identified and if you increase your level of cover.

-Before agreeing to any price increases and pressing forward with the changes, it’s worthwhile checking with both your existing provider and other insurers to find out how much it would cost for a top up policy, and also whether you’d be approved for suitable cover based on your existing health circumstances.
+Before agreeing to any price increases and pressing forward with the changes, it’s worthwhile checking with your existing provider and other insurers to find out how much a top-up policy would cost and whether you’d be approved for suitable cover based on your existing health circumstances.

 Do Claybrooke do Life Insurance?